-Irrespective of how modern a generation has become it is true that superstitions still exist.
+Irrespective of how modern a generation has become, it is true that superstitions still exist.
 It has been a part of society since the dawn of mankind.
-Most player in world have poker superstitions be it a chip protector, pictures of loved ones or stuffed animals.
-Well, you may wonder how many people would admit to being superstitious in life and it is always fun to read about them.
-So, we have listed down five poker elites who have their own habits while sitting on casino tables.
+Most players in the world have poker superstitions, be it a chip protector, pictures of loved ones, or stuffed animals.
+Well, you may wonder how many people would admit to being superstitious in life, and it is always fun to read about them.
+So, we have listed poker elites who have their own superstitious habits while sitting at casino tables.

 A Chinese-American poker pro Johnny Chan has won 10 WOSP bracelets in his entire career including 1987 and 1988 Main Event consecutively.
 Much of an inspiration, right?
 But have you noticed an orange sitting right under his nose?
 That’s his lucky charm.
 Before the smoking ban, Chan would smell the orange when the cigarette smoke got too thick and inhale deeply.
 But when he took down WSOP ME in 1988. the orange became a symbol of good luck, a trademark for his wins.